project-jedi/jcl/jcl/docs/Readme.txt

  - Borland Developer Studio 2006 (Delphi Win32, C++ Builder Win32, Delphi.net
    and C#Builder personalities).
  - Turbo Delphi (explorer and professional - cf Installation notes).
+ - CodeGear Delphi 2007 for Win32.

 --------------------------------------------------------------------------------

 Installation notes

  - Not every unit supports all tools.
-Look out for *.exc files in the tool-specific lib/subdirectories for a list of units excluded from compilation.
+Look out for *.exc files in the tool- specific lib/subdirectories for a list of units excluded from compilation.

  - Kylix 3 Delphi/C++ installation is back but specific code has not been tested with the latest versions of the kernel.
 Please ensure you use the flavor of the JCL with Unix EOL.

- - Free Pascal (http://www.freepascal.org/) support has not been updated for this release; most units from source/common should work with FP 2.0, as tests with a 2.0 beta (1.9.8) indicated, but this has not been verified.
+ - Free Pascal (http://www.freepascal.org/) support has not been updated for this release; most units fromsource/common should work with FP 2.0, as tests with a 2.0 beta (1.9.8)indicated, but this has not been verified.
 Note that there are no plans to support FP versions from the 1.0 branch.

 Installation for Turbo Delphi